pforret/jekyll.forret.com/_posts/2006/2006-07-06-how-to-visualize-a-timeline.md

 ---
 I am working on a timeline of animation movies: specifically to see when Disney started to fade and Pixar/Dreamworks took over.
 What films were made when, who made them and in what way do they coincide with activities of e.g. Steve Jobs.
 Oh, and to see where that new contender, Blue Sky Studios (&#8220;Ice Age&#8221;) fits in.

-I first started out with Excel: I figured I&#8217;d have a bunch of dated events and throw a quick XY chart onto it.
-But that didn&#8217;t feel right.
+I first started out with Excel: I figured I'd have a bunch of dated events and throw a quick XY chart onto it.
+But that didn't feel right.
 I then turned to Powerpoint and created a horizontal timeline, on which I could place blocks.
 That works OK for events that are far apart, but not for a quick succession, nor for events with a duration (from &#8230; to &#8230;).
 And, frankly, it looked rather ugly:
 [<img  src="http://static.flickr.com/6/183329213_b11900985a.jpg" width="500" height="222" alt="Timeline: animated movies" />](http://www.flickr.com/photos/pforret/183329213/ "Photo Sharing")

 Which left me with two questions: